linode/dhcpd-unnumbered/README.md

   - dynamic hostname: hostname is generated from its IP, with the dots replaced with -
   - hostname override: dhcpd-unnumbered can dynamically pick up a file reading the hostname from it. completely customized hostnames can be offered through this
 - dhcpd-unnumbered can also offer a tftp next-host IP for pxebooting clients
+- Options in a `.options` file take precedence over command line and inferred settings.
+See `options/options.go`.

 ### usage:
 ```